BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-un-manager.md

 **Jack Skeels:** I was doing some managing.
 I wanted to call a meeting.
 He's like, don't call meetings.
 Let people produce widgets.
 So this very sharp contrast between is my job as a manager to manage.
 Or is it my job as a manager to actually ensure productivity, which may not require much managing, right?

 **Bill Raymond:** It's probably worth mentioning right now.
-We talked about agility and we talked about project driven organizations, and now we're talking about managers and unmanaged, I think it's really important to state right now that we are not trying to say that agile in some of its forms or project management in some of its forms aren't bad, right?
+We talked about agility and we talked about project driven organizations, and now we're talking about managers and UNMANAGED, I think it's really important to state right now that we are not trying to say that agile in some of its forms or project management in some of its forms aren't bad, right?
 We're not trying to say one way or the other, and we're not saying that we shouldn't have managers.

-### [00:07:40] The Concept of Unmanaged
+### [00:07:40] The Concept of UNMANAGED

-**Bill Raymond:** I think that's probably worth mentioning up front because the next topic of our conversation is what did you, what you mean by unmanaged?
+**Bill Raymond:** I think that's probably worth mentioning up front because the next topic of our conversation is what did you, what you mean by UNMANAGED?

 **Jack Skeels:** Yeah.
 And so I'm gonna, I'm gonna follow your lead with the other part of it real quickly.
 Do you need managers?
 Yes, of course you need managers.
 There, there are key managerial functions and the like.
 One of the things I go into in the book, A lot is that complex, chaotic project driven organizations tend to bring in other people into managerial roles.